Mass EQLHS Student Scholars

 Lobna Raya, MSEd

-Research Assistant to Dr. Sarrah Shahawy
+Assisting Dr. Sarrah Shahawy

 Lobna graduated from the University of Virginia with a B.A. in Religious Studies and a minor in Bioethics.
 Following her undergraduate studies, she joined Teach For America, where she taught high school students and earned her Master of Science in Education from Johns Hopkins University.
 With a passion for both medicine and education, she aims to improve healthcare outcomes by leveraging her unique background and experiences in education and bioethics.